foster95/kytchentable/README.md

 ### Won't Have
 * As a User I can filter the menu by allergen so that I can easily see what items contain food I am allergic to

+## GitHub Issues
+From the beginning of development, I used GitHub Issues as means to manage and create EPICS with user stories inside them, as well as build out the acceptance criteria for each user story.
+In the later stages of development, I used GitHub issues to manage and track bugs that had developed throughout the project

+### GitHub Issues - Start of Project Prior to Coding

+## GitHub Projects
+In the later stages of development I used GitHub Projects kanban board as a tracker.
+EPICS with user stories inside them, were placed in the Todo section and were steadily moved over as they were completed.

+### GitHub Projects Board - Start of Project Prior to Coding

+# Database Design
+## Data Models
+Prior to beginning the actual build of the website, I created an Entity Relationship Diagram to help me visualise the relationships between the different databases that would run through the project.
+To create this I used Mermaid.

 # Tools & Technologies Used